jllllll/bitsandbytes-windows-webui/README.md

 Compiled for CUDA 11.1, 11.3, 11.6, 11.7, and 11.8.
 0.38.1+ additionally includes support for 12.0 and 12.1.

-**0.39.0 currently doesn't support cards with compute less than 7.0 on Windows due to the use of 7.0+ features.**
+**0.39.0 currently doesn't support cards with compute less than 7.0 on Windows.**
-**To my understanding, this is due to the Windows Cuda Toolkit not supporting those features on older cards.**
+**To my understanding, this is a limitation of the Windows Cuda Toolkit.**

 Can be installed with the following command: